The Effects of Stress on Your Body

 If you’ve ever had a breakout right before a big presentation or event, you probably already know this!
 Thanks to an increase in androgens (a hormone found in both men and women), you may be more prone to acne and you may shed more hair than usual when you’re feeling stressed.

 Stress can also weaken your immune system, causing other skin conditions that you’re prone to (such as rosacea, eczema or psoriasis) to flare up.
 Unfortunately, a weakened immune system may also mean it takes longer for spots to clear up.
 I know it can be hard, but try to be mindful of your diet.
-Add in some foods that are good for your immune system to give it a helping hand!
+Add in some immunity-boosting foods to give it a helping hand!

 Stress can leave you feeling stiff and sore